droidian/unl0kr/README.md

 # License

 Unl0kr is licensed under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+The Montserrat font is licensed under the Open Font License.

+The Font Awesome font is licensed under the Open Font License version 1.1.

 [lvgl]: https://github.com/lvgl/lvgl
 [lv_drivers]: https://github.com/lvgl/lv_drivers